 I tell young pastors going to established churches to expect some resistance or push back.
-Although the title of “Pastor” will be received immediately, it takes about five years to be really accepted as the leader of an existing church.
+Although the title of “Pastor” will be received immediately, it often takes about five years to be really accepted as the leader of an existing church.
 Why is that?
 Because when a new pastor seeks to follow God’s will and implement change, very often certain people will dig in their heels and resist.
-For this reason, the average tenure of a pastor in our denomination is about three years – the difficulties to hang in there and stay with it seem too tough.
+For this reason, the average tenure of a pastor in our denomination is about three years – the difficulties to hang in there and stay with it seem too much.

 Facing resistance from these two camps, a Jesus follower can feel shamed and even cast out of contemporary culture.
 In the first century, Jesus faced this same type of opposition from the religious leaders.
 Eventually, their fear and closed hearts would send Jesus to the cross.